Embedding Decomposition for Artifacts Removal in EEG Signals

 \subsection{Results of real EEG data}

 Here we transfer the trained DeepSeparator to the real multi-channel EEG data.
 We compared our proposed model with ICA, a widely used method for multi-channel EEG denoising.
 The EEG data is from MNE-SAMPLE-DATA, a 59-channel EEG data recorded during a series of experiments and we focus on the left auditory stimulation.
-Specifically, we band-pass filter the raw EEG signals between 0.5 to 75 HZ and notched at 50Hz (i.e. the powerline frequency), followed by denoising using ICA and DeepSeparator respectively.
-On the one hand, the filtered EEG signals are decomposed into 15 independent components by ICA.
-By visualizing the time course and the topography of each independent component, we select 2 component (IC1 and IC10 in Fig.~\ref{fig:EEG_plot} (b)) as EOG and EMG components and exclude them.
-On the other hand, the filtered EEG signals are input to the trained DeepSeparator channel by channel, and the extracted artifacts and the denoised EEG signals are output by the network.
+Specifically, we band-pass filter the raw EEG signals between 0.5 to 75 HZ and notched at 50Hz (i.e. the powerline frequency), followed by denoising using ICA and DeepSeparator respectively. \re{On the one hand, the filtered EEG signals are decomposed into 59 independent components by ICA.
+With ICLabel ~\cite{pion2019iclabel} and check by expert, we select 5 component (IC1, IC6, IC11, IC14 and IC45 in Fig.~\ref{fig:EEG_plot} (b)) as artifact components and exclude them.
+On the other hand, the filtered EEG signals are input to the trained DeepSeparator channel by channel, and the extracted artifacts and the denoised EEG signals are output by the network.}